 Estrogen / Progesterone

-I realize that talking about these two lists can create arguments from many people based on their views of men and women.
+I realize these two lists can create arguments from many people based on their views of men and women.
 The lists do have strong support for the basic nature of both hormones though.

 Probably the best two summary words for the testosterone list would be “separate or powerful” – and for estrogen-progesterone “belonging or relational”.

-Therefore, if you were describing the combination of the two hormones, you could use “Separate and Belonging” or “Powerful and Relational”.
-The man would represent the “Separate” and woman would represent the “Belonging”.
+Therefore, if you spoke about both hormones, you could use “Separate and Belonging” or “Powerful and Relational”.
+The man represents the “Separate” and woman represents the “Belonging”.